 - Feel free to discuss how sexting may become part of a bullying issue.

 - If they won’t take you seriously, ask them to do some Internet searching about sexting and the problems that go along with the activity.
 If they won’t take you, as a parent, seriously…maybe the Internet articles will hit home.

 Contact an Experienced Criminal Defense Attorney

-If you or a loved one is subject to a criminal case involving sexting and need the assistance of a seasoned criminal defense attorney, contact Tatum O’Brien at O’Keeffe O’Brien Lyson Foss in Fargo.
+If you or a loved one is subject to a criminal case involving sexting and need the assistance of a seasoned criminal defense attorney, contact Tatum O’Brien at O’Keeffe O’Brien Lyson Attorneys in Fargo.
 Our law firm has a strong track record of helping people faced with situations involving criminal law.
 You can contact Tatum by phone at 701-235-8000 or 877-235-8002.